rancher/rancher.github.io/rancher/v1.5/en/environments/registries/index.md

 Once the **registry.default** setting has been updated, any images without a registry prefix (e.g. `ubuntu:14.0.4`) will be pulled from the default registry instead of DockerHub.

-> **Note:** If you are using a private registry requiring credentials, you will need to add the registry to Rancher in order for the default registry to be valid.
+If you are using a private registry requiring credentials, you will need to add the registry to Rancher in order for the default registry to be valid.

+> **Note:** Any services in an existing environment will still be using the original default registry (e.g. DockerHub).
+For infrastructure stacks to start using the new default registry, it will need to be deleted and re-launched to start using the updated default registry.
+The stacks can be deployed from **Catalog** -> **Library**.

 ### Limiting which Registries can be used